pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 ### Determining the kind of failure

-First off, you can see the status of Pachyderm's jobs with `pachctl list job --expand`, which will show you the status of all jobs.
+First off, you can see the status of MLDM's jobs with `pachctl list job --expand`, which will show you the status of all jobs.
 For a failed job, use `pachctl inspect job <job-id>` to find out more about the failure.
 The different categories of failures are addressed below.

 ### Community Edition Scaling Limits